kazabooboo/gizra.com/app/_posts/2016-06-2-drupal8-migrate-files.md

 * [default_value](https://github.com/RoySegall/comics_migration/blob/master/web/modules/custom/comics_migration/config/install/migrate.migration.superheroes.yml#L12) -
-Will populate the property/field of the entity with a raw value like the name of a content type or a user ID in case we migrating all the nodes for the admin.
+Will populate the property/field of the entity with a raw value like the name of a content type or a user ID in case we migrating all the nodes in the name of user 1.

 * Process plugins - In Drupal 7, when we wanted to prepare the value before populating the entity fields as we want, we changed it in the